iwanfrancis/muzz-code-test/README.md

 This approach keeps all ui/logic related to a feature in a single location, rather than hidden within the pages folder.
 It creates a layer between the stores and the components by introducing hooks which expose actions related to any given feature.
 It also introduces a network layer in the API folder.

 The UI has been broken down into smaller pieces.
 Making each component easier to digest, test and maintain.

+### 13. Move query client init out of render function

+React Query client shouldn't be initialised within a render function, else it's recreated on each render of the root component.
+This results in uneccessary refetches!